 This 130-acre property was developed around 1920 as a prestigious southern estate called "Amony Marsh".
 In 1948, upon selling her Philadelphia mansion ("Guilford"), widowed multimillionaire Mrs. Samuel P. Rotan purchased Amony Marsh from Mr. and Mrs. Samuel E. Wolff and changed its name to "Folly Marsh".
 Under a spread of Live Oaks and tall Georgia pines, one would find manicured garden paths surrounded by one of the largest camellia collections in the Southeast.
 The property included a main house, several guest and servants cottages, a stable, poultry house, greenhouse, vineyard and produce gardens.

-In 1962, Wesley Monumental UMC was graciously offered (and accepted) the property by Mrs. Rotan.
+In 1962, Wesley Monumental UMC was graciously offered the property by Mrs. Rotan.
 Folly Marsh was renamed “Wesley Gardens” by Mrs. Albert Trulock.
 By the late 1980's, despite the congregation's best efforts, a lack of funding led the property to a point of disrepair.
-Beginning with a significant renovation to the Main House in 1994, the property has seen continued improvement since, recapturing much of its former beauty.
-In 2013, the name was expanded to "Wesley Gardens Retreat Center", broadening our vision to any seeking beauty and respite. +
+Beginning with a significant renovation to the Main House in 1994, the property has seen continued improvement since.
+In 2013, the name was expanded to "Wesley Gardens Retreat,” broadening our vision to any seeking respite.